sertiscorp/thai-word-segmentation/README.md

 # Thai word segmentation with bi-directional RNN

-Please see the [Sertis blog](https://sertiscorp.com/thai-word-segmentation-with-bi-directional_rnn/) for the description of the model and usage.
+This is code for preprocessing data, training model and inferring word segment boundaries of Thai text with bi-directional recurrent neural network.
+The model provides precision of 99.04%, recall of 99.31% and F1 score of 99.18%.
+Please see the [blog post](https://sertiscorp.com/thai-word-segmentation-with-bi-directional_rnn/) for the detailed description of the model.

 ## Requirements